sharmalab/MediCurator/README.md

 MediCurator is a medical image data manager.
 It allows user to fetch image data from heterogeneous data sources, access them in a uniform way, and build a local image database without near duplicate images.

+You can reach the document at http://medicurator.readthedocs.io/en/latest/ .

 ## Setting the Constants
 Set the API_KEY in ./config.sh